-Mr. Costas Galatariotis is Executive Chairman of the Galatariotis Group of Companies, Executive Chairman of C.C.C.
-Tourist Enterprises Public Company Ltd and member of Boards of Directors of several private and public companies.
+Mr. Costas Galatariotis is Executive Chairman of the Galatariotis Group of Companies, member of Boards of Directors of several private and public companies, Vice President of the Board of the Cyprus Chamber of Commerce and Industry (LCCI) and a Member of the Bicommunal Technical Committee on Economic and Commercial Matters.

-Mr. Costas Galatariotis has served as Honorary Consul General of Japan in Cyprus from 2007 until 2012.
-He served as President of the Board of the Limassol Chamber of Commerce and Industry from September 2014 until October 2020 and since October 2020 he is Vice President of the Board of the Cyprus Chamber of Commerce and Industry.
+Mr. Costas Galatariotis has served as Honorary Consul General of Japan in Cyprus from 2007 until 2012, President of the Board of the Limassol Chamber of Commerce and Industry from 2014 until 2020 and Vice Chairman of the Board of the Cyprus Investment Promotion Agency (CIPA) from 2018 until 2021.